Zuehlke/SHMACK/README.md

   * **ATTENTION**: Do NOT only start the OS from the downloaded ISO image.
 INSTALL the OS to the virtual machine on the virtual machine's harddisk.
   * **ATTENTION**: The AWS and DCOS Commandline Tools (CLI) use Python with many dependencies installed and maintained through pip.
     This may cause problems when the OS provides already some of the used libraries in older version - why it is not always possible to mix those.
 For instance, CoreOS and OS X unfortunately don't get along right now.
-  * Hint: If Copy/Paste does not work, check whether VM-tools are installed.
 * In the Virtual machine
   * `sudo apt-get install xsel git`
   * `mkdir ${HOME}/shmack && cd ${HOME}/shmack && git clone https://github.com/Zuehlke/SHMACK.git repo`